aherbert/gdsc-smlm/docs/references.rst

 Algorithmic corrections for localization microscopy with sCMOS cameras - characterisation of a computationally efficient localization approach.
 *Optical Express* 25(10): 11701-11716.

+Moreira and Santos (2007)
+Concave hull: A k-nearest neighbours approach for the computation of the region occupied by a set of points.
+* Conference: GRAPP 2007*, Proceedings of the Second International Conference on Computer Graphics Theory and Applications, Barcelona, Spain.

 Mortensen KI, Churchman LS, Spudich JA & Flyvbjerg H (2010) Optimized localization analysis for single-molecule tracking and super-resolution microscopy.
 *Nature Methods* 7(5): 377-81.